Shrafte/Scent-C-tive/README.md

 Scent-C-Tive
 ---------------------------------------------------------------

-Purpose: To find code smells within C/C++ source code that compiles using a terminal tool
+Purpose: To find code smells within source code that compiles using a terminal tool

+Languages tested and compatible: C, C++, Java Languages that may be compatible but are untested: C#

 What is a code smell?
 For our purposes, it is a bad coding practice that hurt the Security, Readability, or maintainability of code.